For more information or to book this wonderful tour please call our travel experts.

 Arrive in Vancouver and spend time exploring this scenic city on your own.
 Overnight in Vancouver.

 Travel onboard the Rocky Mountaineer from the coastal city of Vancouver to Kamloops, in the heart of British Columbia’s interior.
-On today’s journey you will see dramatic changes in scenery, from the lush green fields of the Fraser Valley, through forests and winding river canyons surrounded by the peaks of the Coast and Cascade Mountains, to the desert-like environment of the BC Interior.
+On today’s journey you will see dramatic changes in scenery, from the lush green fields of the Fraser Valley, through forests and winding river canyons surrounded by the peaks of the Coast and Cascade Mountains, to the desert-like environment of the interior.
 Highlights include the rushing waters of Hell’s Gate in the Fraser Canyon and the steep slopes and rock sheds along the Thompson River.
 Your day concludes as the Rocky Mountaineer travels along the shores of Kamloops Lake into Kamloops.
 Overnight in Kamloops.
 (B/L)

 Your journey continues north and east to the mighty Canadian Rockies and the province of Alberta.
 Once again you will be surrounded by dramatic scenery as you follow the banks of the North Thompson River through the Monashee and Cariboo Mountains, climbing ever nearer to the high peaks of the Continental Divide.
 Today’s highlights include Mount Robson, at 3,954 metres (12,972 feet) the highest peak in the Canadian Rockies, Pyramid Falls, and the climb over the Yellowhead Pass into Jasper National Park.
 Your rail journey ends this evening on arrival in the resort town of Jasper.
-Overnight in Jasper.
+Spend the next 2 nights in Jasper.
 (B/L)

 Travel to Banff via one of the most scenic highways in the world, the Icefields Parkway.
 A stop will be made at Athabasca Falls before arriving at the Columbia Icefield.
 Here you will ride on an Ice Explorer to the middle of the Athabasca Glacier to learn more about is geological features.
 Your driver/guide will explain how glaciers are formed and point out some interesting geological features.
 Afterwards, a brief stop will be made at Bow Lake before arriving at Banff via Lake Louise late this afternoon.
 Overnight in Banff.
 (L)